Design of Server Rooms

 Amik Technology would like to encourage you to consider the environmental impact during the design of your netowrk and server environment.
 We would be pleased to help you select GREEN alternatives.

-Didn't see what you were looking for, Call Me!
+Didn't see what you were looking for then call us!

 January 2006, Revised March 2008